uadmin/uadmin-docs/_build/html/_sources/api/fetching_records.rst.txt

 -----------------
 `Back To Top`_

+.. code-block:: go

+    func FilterList(s *ModelSchema, order string, asc bool, offset int, limit int, a interface{}, query interface{}, args ...interface{}) (err error)

 FilterList fetches the all record from the database matching query and args where it selects only visible fields in the form based on given schema.

-Function:

-.. code-block:: go

-    func(s *ModelSchema, order string, asc bool, offset int, limit int, a interface{}, query interface{}, args ...interface{}) (err error)

 Parameters: